 How are Throat Infections Different in Dogs and Humans?

 There are a few minor differences in the nature of throat infections in dogs and their owners.
-Main ones to note are:
+The main ones to note are:

 Severity - a throat infection in a dog is more often from a serious problem than human throat infections are